eCollect/taf-parser/README.md

 ```

 The newly created stream is a Transform stream, that expects data flowing to it and as a result pushes to the next stream javascript object representation of each successfully parsed block of data.
-In the case of an error the stream will emit an 'error' event.
+In the case of an error the stream will emit an `error` event.

 **Streams example**
 ```javascript